-Within the Greater Serengeti Ecosystem, the Ngorongoro region is made up of rich ecosystems ranging from grasslands to forests.
+Within the Greater Serengeti Ecosystem, the Ngorongoro region is made up of rich environments ranging from grasslands to forests.
 Fertile soils attract growing numbers of farmers along the edges – making the landscape a hotspot of biodiversity and human-wildlife conflict.

 Working together, we can urgently address human-elephant conflict in and around the Ngorongoro Conservation Area to safeguard both the survival of these magnificent animals and improve the livelihoods of local communities.